Meneer-de-Bruin/Windows-RoboCopy-GUI/README.md

 After having started a RoboCopy job, you can immediately start the next RoboCopy job.
 Each job uses resources so starting too many jobs may adversely effect other running jobs or Window processes.

 # Prerequisites
-RoboCopy must be installed on your Windows machine and it must be runable from the commandline.
+RoboCopy must be installed on your machine and it must be runable from the commandline.

+The distribution was specificly made for Windows 7.

+# Installation
+You can download the source and make your own distribution, or you can download all files from the distribution directory and place them on your own machine.
+Downloading only works for windows machines.

 # Distribution
 The distribution was created by running pyinstaller from the commandline in the source directory, as follows:
 python -O -m PyInstaller --clean --onefile --distpath ..distpath ..\Distribution robocopygui.pyw

+# Support
+As  my time is extremly limited I can offer no support what-so-ever.
+But hey, it's free.